rsthn/rin-front/docs/elems/r-item.md

 # r-item

-Generic item with support to be connected to any model by using its `data-model` attribute, therefore making it useful when taking advantage of data watchers.
+Generic item with support to be connected to any model by using its `data-model` attribute, useful to take advantage of data watchers.

 |Attribute|Required|Description
 |---------|--------|-----------